"Tonya has a BA in Journalism from the University of North Carolina at Chapel Hill..."

 Every time I have had the pleasure of working alongside Ms. Rivens, my experience has been similar.
 These experiences have included projects with the MCSO and a court initiative called Race Matters for Juvenile Justice that Ms. Rivens joined as an important partner.
 She is tireless and passionate about her work.
 Whenever I know that Tonya will be involved in a project, I am confident that it will be done well.
 I am honored to highly recommend her.

-Tonya Rivens is an award winning media personality with more than 20 years in Radio and nine years in television.
+Tonya Rivens is an award winning Journalist with more than 25 years in Radio, ten years in television and is a feature writer for a monthly publication.
 She has a BA in Journalism from the University of North Carolina at Chapel Hill and enjoys reading, traveling and spending time with her family.
 Tonya and her husband, Douglas Rasheed, own a small business, the Rivens Business Center, which operates as TRivens, LLC, and houses her non-profit 501c3, The Ausie & Martin Rivens Scholarship Foundation, formerly the Ausie Rivens Community Center/ Scholarship Foundation.
 ARSF was founded in 2004 in honor of Tonya’s grandfather, the first black barber in Cornelius, and has provided scholarships for area youth to pursue a career in Barber Styling.
 The non-profit, changed to AMRS in 2019, also sponsors youth camps, trips and a successful, annual outdoor gospel celebration known as ‘Praise in the Park’ and known as the 'Queen City Gospelfest'.

 'After a lengthy career in Airline Management Tonya developed a passion for all things radio.
 During her 17-years in the industry, Rivens has worn the titles of Program Director, Music Director and Community Affairs Director.
 Her current show, Sounds of Inspiration With Tonya Rivens, is featured on Streetz 103.3, Sundays, and the weekday Traffic Reporter.
 Her radio career also includes stints at WPEG (Power 98 FM), WBAV (V101.9) and WPZS (100.9).